Community worker: job description

 Career development in community work can be somewhat limited as promotion usually depends on staffing levels.

-A recognised qualification in community development work (such as undergraduate certificates/diplomas or primary degrees, or postgraduate/higher diplomas or masters degrees) will aid entry into the profession.
+Entry into the profession is possible for both university graduates and school leavers, although a recognised qualification in community development work (such as undergraduate certificates/diplomas or primary degrees, or postgraduate/higher diplomas or masters degrees) may be beneficial.

 While opportunities are open to graduates from all disciplines, those with appropriate degrees are more likely to be accepted onto a postgraduate programme.
 Relevant subjects include: